 Just like any other global problem, teenage pregnancy must be approached with the awareness of its principal causes.
 As teenage pregnancy statistics indicate, those that have been commonly identified are the lack of sex education and the improper distribution of information on reproductive health, sexual abuse, forced marriage, lack of access to formal education, poverty, problems within the family, etc.

 Since adolescent pregnancy is still the leading cause of mother-child mortality, governments have developed numerous sexual education programs.
-However, in addition to these, it is essential that the teenagers receive a timely support from the adults they trust, who should also make them aware of the healthy choices regarding human relationships, including sex and birth control.
+However, in addition to these, it is essential that the teenagers receive timely support from the adults they trust, who should also make them aware of the healthy choices regarding human relationships, including sex and birth control.